pvrmurthy76/bankapp/README.md

 ## Testing the FundmeBank App Rest Api

 1. Browse to <project-root>/src/test/resources to find sample requests and urls for the same.
+2. In order to save customer and account data in a file as well enable the flag saveinfile to true available in application properties file.

 ## Author